-Join Aaron F. Ross for an in-depth discussion in this video Creating follicles with the Paint Hair Follicles tool, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Creating follicles with the Paint Hair Follicles tool, part of Maya: nHair.

 …In this chapter, we'll be looking at follicles.…To control the hair on a detailed level, for…example, to have different lengths of hair, different colors, then…you'll need to work with follicles, because the follicle is…really the sort of atomic unit of the nHair system.…The first thing I want to show you is how to paint follicles onto a polygon surface.…I'll select the Scalp Emitter object and go…to the nDynamics menu set, and choose nHair…> Paint Hair Follicles > Options.
 And two windows open up.…